 On November 2012, the Office of the Ombudsman issued a review decision finding certain individuals, including Jesus S. Guevara II, guilty of Grave Misconduct and Conduct Prejudicial to the Best Interest of the Service.
 On November 2015, the Court of Appeals set aside the decision, which prompted the Office of the Ombudsman to file a motion for reconsideration.
 The Court of Appeals denied such motion for reconsideration on June 2016.
 A petition for review on certiorari was filed by the Office of the Ombudsman before the Supreme Court on August 2016.
-The Supreme Court in its Order dated December 1, 2016 and received on March 30, 2017, ordered the respondents including Jesus Guevara II to comment on the Petition filed by the Ombudsman.
-The respondents including Jesus Guevara II seasonably filed their Comment before the Supreme Court.
+The Supreme Court in its Order dated December 1, 2016 and received on March 30, 2017, ordered the respondents including Jesus Guevara II seasonably filed their Comment before the Supreme Court.